korekontrol/buildkit-wrapper/README.md

 ## BuildKit wrapper
 This wrapper uses internal buildkit API and enables more customised build process than offered by `docker build`.
 It is using `containerd` for storing outputs (images).
-Such approach allows importing and exporting of build cache (using `buldctl` command), which can be useful on distributed build systems, which can benefit from layer caching.
+Such approach allows importing and exporting contents of build cache layers, which can be useful on distributed build systems.

 ### Usage: